Zuckerberg’s apologies have been a staple of Facebook scandals. Now the company offers defiance.

 In recent weeks, as the Wall Street Journal’s first reports based on Haugen’s leaked documents began to appear, employees debated whether the criticisms were fair in internal chat rooms, several current employees said.
 One person noted that the company’s public response to allegations about Instagram, that many teenagers have a positive response to Instagram, did not address research that it can be harmful to others.

+But some employees said that Haugen was making claims that went out of her area of expertise.
 Zhang, another one of Facebook’s whistleblowers, said that the company had also tried to discredit her after she came forward.
 “Facebook is increasingly struggling with the dichotomy of being an idealistic company that values openness and being a company that is for profit at the end of the day,” she said.

 Cristiano Lima contributed to this report.